William Boyce (composer): Life

 As Master of the King's Musick Boyce had the responsibility of writing music for royal occasions including funerals, weddings and coronations.
-He, however, refused to make a new setting of Zadok the Priest for the coronation of George III in 1761 on the grounds that Handel's setting of the anthem was unsurpassable – as a consequence of which Handel's setting has been played at every subsequent British coronation.
+He, however, refused to make a new setting of Zadok the Priest for the coronation of George III and Charlotte in 1761 on the grounds that Handel's setting of the anthem was unsurpassable – as a consequence of which Handel's setting has been played at every subsequent British coronation.
+However, that coronation is the only one recorded where a single musician wrote nearly all the music, Boyce having composed a total of eight anthems specifically for the event.

 By the year 1758, his deafness had increased to such an extent that he was unable to continue in his organist posts.
 He resolved to give up teaching and to retire to Kensington, and devote himself to editing the collection of church music which bears his name.
 He retired and worked on completing the compilation Cathedral Music that his teacher Greene had left incomplete at his death.
 This led to Boyce editing works by the likes of William Byrd and Henry Purcell.
 Many of the pieces in the collection are still used in Anglican services today.

-On 7 February 1779 Boyce died from an attack of gout.
+On 7 February 1779 Boyce died from an attack of gout, aged 67.
 He was buried under the dome of St Paul's Cathedral.
 His only son, also William Boyce (25 March 1764 – 1824), was a professional double bass player.